The best story-based adventure board games

 Players: 1-8

-If you’re somebody who loves picking apart clues, you’ll certainly enjoy the story-based Sherlock Holmes Consulting Detective board games.
+If you’re somebody who loves picking apart clues, you’ll enjoy the story-based Sherlock Holmes Consulting Detective board games.
 These games are essentially multimedia investigation projects – players are given a number of items including newspapers, maps and letters, and they must piece together major mysteries as they live up to the legend of the famous fictional detective, Sherlock Holmes.
 Each piece included in these boxes is an essential clue, and it’s up to players to sit down with each casebook and determine exactly how the puzzle fits together, one small step at a time.

 There are several mysteries included in each box, and as in Detective: City of Angels, the clues must be pieced together with careful observation and some measure of skill.
 It takes a clever person to work through these narratives, but the sense of satisfaction you get upon completing each story makes the process triumphant and always exciting.
-Interview suspects!
-Comb the game’s map for clues, using coordinates and information to lead you to your next big breakthrough!
-It’s all part of the excellent gameplay in the Sherlock Holmes Consulting Detective franchise.

 Legacy of Dragonholt